 A neighborhood is far different if it is dominated by enlisted military personnel rather than people who earn their living by farming.
 It is also different if most of the neighbors are clerical support or managers.
 What is wonderful is the sheer diversity of neighborhoods, allowing you to find the type that fits your lifestyle and aspirations.

-The most common language spoken in the Springfield Belmont Southwest neighborhood is English, spoken by 98.3% of households.
+The most common language spoken in the Springfield Belmont Southwest neighborhood is English, spoken by 95.6% of households.
+Some people also speak Spanish (2.2%).

 Culture is shared learned behavior.
 We learn it from our parents, their parents, our houses of worship, and much of our culture – our learned behavior – comes from our ancestors.
 That is why ancestry and ethnicity can be so interesting and important to understand: places with concentrations of people of one or more ancestries often express those shared learned behaviors and this gives each neighborhood its own culture.
 Even different neighborhoods in the same city can have drastically different cultures.

-In the Springfield Belmont Southwest neighborhood in Newark, NJ, residents most commonly identify their ethnicity or ancestry as Sub-Saharan African (22.8%).
-There are also a number of people of African ancestry (15.0%), and residents who report Jamaican roots (8.5%).
+In the Springfield Belmont Southwest neighborhood in Newark, NJ, residents most commonly identify their ethnicity or ancestry as Sub-Saharan African (17.8%).
+There are also a number of people of Haitian ancestry (11.9%), and residents who report African roots (10.9%), and some of the residents are also of Jamaican ancestry (7.9%), along with some Mexican ancestry residents (2.3%), among others.